-Brewer's yeast is the richest source of chromium.
+Brewer's yeast is the richest source.
 (However, nutritional yeast and torula yeast don't contain significant amounts).
 It can also be found in liver, mushrooms, wheat germ, oyster, some cheeses, whole wheat bread, beets, fresh fruit and chicken breasts.

 Most people eat less than the U.S. National Academy of Science’s recommended range of 50-200 mcg per day.
 The majority of Americans get less than 50 mcg per day.
 The frequency of actual chromium deficiency in the general population is unknown and difficult to assess.
-Blood chromium levels are not in equilibrium with chromium stores and therefore do not provide a good indicator of chromium status.
+Blood chromium levels are not in equilibrium with chromium stores and therefore do not provide a good indicator of adequacy in your body.

-Since PCOS has metabolic attributes similar to diabetes, it's possible that PCOS women lose more chromium than healthy women as a result of excessive insulin levels and eating foods with a high glycemic index.
+Since PCOS has metabolic attributes similar to diabetes, it's possible that PCOS women lose more of this essential mineral than healthy women as a result of excessive insulin levels and eating foods with a high glycemic index.

 Nonsteroidal, anti-inflammatory drugs (NSAIDs) might increase chromium levels by increasing chromium absorption and retention.
 Some of these drugs include ibuprofen (Advil, Motrin, Nuprin, others), indomethacin (Indocin), naproxen (Aleve, Anaprox, Naprelan, Naprosyn), piroxicam (Feldene), aspirin, and others.

-Antacids, H2 blockers, or proton pump inhibitors (PPIs) may decrease chromium levels by inhibiting absorption of chromium.
-Reducing stomach acid seems to decrease chromium absorption due to formation of less soluble chromium salts.
+Antacids, H2 blockers, or proton pump inhibitors (PPIs) may decrease absorption of this essential mineral and thus reduce its level.
+Reducing stomach acid seems to decrease its absorption due to formation of less soluble chromium salts.
 The H2 blockers include cimetidine (Tagamet), ranitidine (Zantac), nizatidine (Axid), and famotidine (Pepcid).
 PPIs include omeprazole (Prilosec), lansoprazole (Prevacid), rabeprazole (Aciphex), pantoprazole (Protonix, Pantoloc), and esomeprazole (Nexium).

 Short-term amounts greater than adequate intake (AI) levels appear safe.
 Short-term, chromium picolinate has been safely used in doses up to 1000 mcg per day.
 However, there is insufficient information to establish the safe upper limit of intake.
 There is also some concern that long-term supplemental use may not be safe due to potential mutagenic effects.

-During pregnancy, chromium is safe in amounts not exceeding adequate intake (AI) levels.
+During pregnancy, this mineral is safe in amounts not exceeding adequate intake (AI) levels.
 The AI for pregnant women aged 19 to 50 years is 30 mcg per day.
 There is some evidence that pregnant women with gestational diabetes can safely use chromium in doses of 4-8 mcg per kilogram.

 If you are taking insulin or an insulin sensitizer such as metformin, chromium supplementation could reduce your blood sugar below the desired level.

-There are a number of different forms of chromium supplements.
-Controversy exists as to which form of chromium is preferable.
+There are a number of different forms in supplements.
+Controversy exists as to which form is preferable.

-A typical recommended dose of chromium is 200 mcg per day.
+A typical recommended dose is 200 mcg per day.

 However, if you are looking for a therapeutic effect, higher doses might be more effective and work more quickly.
 Studies show that taking 500 mcg twice daily significantly decreases HbA1c after 2 months of treatment.
 (HbA1c is a blood test that reveals the average blood sugar level for the past 3 months.)
 Taking 100 mcg twice daily can take up to 4 months to decrease HbA1c levels.

 Higher doses of 200 mcg three times daily or 500 mcg twice daily also seem to reduce triglyceride and total serum cholesterol levels after 2 to 4 months of treatment.
-This suggests that chromium might be beneficial for people with metabolic syndrome (syndrome X).
+This suggests that it might be beneficial for people with metabolic syndrome.
 PCOS and metabolic syndrome have a lot in common.

-You can also get 200 mcg of chromium in this high quality multi-vitamin/mineral.
+You can also get 200 mcg in this high quality multi-vitamin/mineral.